 theoretical framework for addressing questions about the fundamental

 structure of matter in our Universe.
-It has played a powerful role
+It has produced many new ideas and

 ranging from particle phenomenology to quantum gravity, cosmology, and

 more recently even to condensed matter systems.